Mike Bushell

-Mike Bushell is an English sports presenter for the BBC.
-He presents the sport on BBC Breakfast on Thursdays, Fridays and at the weekends, and sometimes on other weekdays.
-Bushell holds the world record for participating in the greatest number of different sports, on his Saturday morning slot on BBC One.
-In 2019, he participated in series 17 of the television dance show Strictly Come Dancing, he was the seventh contestant to be eliminated alongside his professional dance partner Katya Jones.
+Mike Bushell (born 11 December 1965) is an English sports presenter for the BBC.
+He presents sport on BBC Breakfast.
+Bushell has participated in many different sports on his Saturday morning slot on BBC One and on the BBC News Channel.

+In 2019, he was a contestant in series 17 of the television dance show Strictly Come Dancing.
+He was the seventh contestant to be eliminated alongside his professional dance partner Katya Jones.